wal99d/EasyCabBackend/README.md

 **Technologies Used:**

-- JSON API
+- Rest JSON API
-- Rest
+- GeoJSON
 - JWT
 - Mongodb
+- GeoJSON

 > Feel free to PR and Review